SportScheck OutdoorTestival 2014 – Via-Ferrata E.Castiglione

 Hike / Via-Ferrata Combi tour Rif. al Cacciatore – Via-Ferrata Ettore Castiglione – Rif.
 XII Apostoli – Malga Movlina

-My Iphone rang punctually at 6 am.
+My phone rang at 6 am.
 But I have been wide awake since 4.
-Again another short night with little sleep.
+Another short night with little sleep.
 In my head, I have been packing my pack the whole night.
 Did I forget anything?
-Water, change of clothes, rain jacket, how was the weather, would I be frightened?
+Water, change of clothes, rain jacket, how was the weather, would I chicken out?
 Too many questions to answer to have a pleasant sleep.
 With heavy eye lids, I got myself ready, had my breakfast and marched like a zombie to the OutdoorTestival Basecamp which was 15 minutes away from my hotel.

 After a short ride into the Val d’Ambiez it started to get steeper on gravel, unpaved, roads.
 It got really bumpy.
 Some of us kept hitting our heads on the roof top.
 It was one of the times I was happy not to be any taller than 1.70 m.
 Giorgio seemed to have heared us giggling behind and accelerated the car even more!
 I looked out of the window.
 My breakfast was now churning in my stomach.
 The view was shaken, on the left side – steep walls and sharp stones.
 One mistake and we would be slipping off into the valley.
 But Giorgio knew his way.
 He roared us up the mountain, and it slowly felt more like riding a bull than driving up the mountain road.
 I tried making a making an Instagram video, which came out a mess.
-Changed my mind…I was getting really green in the face.
+Changed my mind…I was not far from puking.

 We finally reached the turning point (for Giorgio) at Rifugio al Cacciatore, 1820 m.
 From there we started our hours hike to Rifugio Agostini 2410 m.
 Luca and I jargoned a little about rock climbing areas which made the hike felt suddenly like a 5 min. stroll.
 We took a small break for an Espresso and a look in the map together.
 The view was amazing!
 Luca told us to put on our harness and helmets.
 And we started off towards the impressive towers.
 At the foot of Cima Susat, baaaaam!
 Rock falls!
 Brenta, Dolomites… I was happy to have my helmet on, and made sure that I moved quickly out from anywhere near a rockfall zone.
 My past experiences has given me plenty of reasons for avoiding even the tiniest stone.